Lily Collins Opens Up About Eating Disorders And Anorexia Struggles

 Lily Collins has opened up about her eating disorders, according to E!
 Online.
-The 27-year-old actress, who plays a woman seeking treatment for anorexia in the new drama To the Bone, says she suffered from eating disorders when she was a teenager.
+The 27-year-old actress, who plays a woman seeking treatment for anorexia in the new drama To The Bone, says she suffered from eating disorders when she was a teenager.

 As if I could be any more excited!
 Little did I know at this very moment I'd soon be honored alongside my idol #Meryl yet again.
 Thank you so much to the Costume Designers Guild for bestowing me with the @Lacoste Spotlight award on Feb 21.
 I'm so proud to be in all of your company #CDGA19…